 The text string to place in the cell.
 If supplying a formula, preface the formula with an equal sign.

-- Available in All areas of a data range. - Example 1 The following example places the text Totals in cell A10 on the Summary worksheet:
+Example 1 The following example places the text Totals in cell A10 on the Summary worksheet:

+'''

 setEntry( "Summary", 9, 0, "Totals" )

+'''

 Example 2 The following example places the formula =Location in cell C20 on the Sheet1 worksheet: